-- Closure of a section of Hyde Street adjacent to the Hyde Street Park between Forrest and Alma Road to vehicular through traffic; - Removal of the existing footpaths; - Construction of a 1.5m wide compacted/stabilised 'gravel' pathway from Forrest Street connecting to a proposed 3.0m wide red asphalt driveway which would link to the existing double crossover from Alma Road; - The existing road pavement would be utilised by installing flush kerbing 40mm above the existing road surface, with the remaining road beyond the flush kerbing to be saw cut, removed and clean fill imported and placed; - The existing fence along the eastern boundary of the park would be removed and reinstalled along the northern and southern boundaries of the extended park (including the existing gate at the northern boundary to allow access to the proposed 1.5m wide path.
-In addition a new section of fencing would be installed abutting the driveway access to ensure that the park remains fully enclosed.
-This would also entail two additional gates, one connecting into the park and the other the path. - Other works would include: - extending the existing concrete path along Alma and Forrest Street; - o construction of a vehicle crossover at the Alma Street end with associated kerb extension - \circ a kerb extension at the Forrest Street end; and - o boxing out the verge areas and importing and placing clean fill.
+- Closure of a section of Hyde Street adjacent to the Hyde Street Park between Forrest and Alma Road to vehicular through traffic; - Removal of the existing footpaths; - Construction of a 2.0m wide pathway from Forrest Street to a proposed 3.0m wide driveway which would link to the existing double crossover; - The existing road pavement would be utilised by installing flush kerbing 40mm above the existing road surface, with the remaining road beyond the flush kerbing to be saw cut, removed and clean fill imported and placed; - The area in-between the new flush kerbing would be infilled with red asphalt and bollards strategically placed to ensure vehicles do not drive through; - The existing fence along the eastern boundary of the park would be removed and reinstalled along the northern and southern boundaries of the extended park (including the existing gate at the northern boundary to allow access to the proposed 2.0m wide path.
+A 3.0m wide gap will be provided along the eastern boundary to allow property access; - Other works would include: - extending the existing concrete path along Alma and Forrest Street; - o construction of a vehicle crossover at the Alma Street end with associated kerb extension - o a kerb extension at the Forrest Street end; and - boxing out the verge areas and importing and placing clean fill.